 Benefits of Writing a WILL

 After a person’s death, his or her assets are disposed off either as per the intentions of the deceased or, in the event of his intentions are not known through the legal process of inheritance.
 By writing a proper WILL you don’t only avoid the property disputes which are very common these days but also plan a smooth succession and distribution of assets as per your wishes.
+(Also Read: How does the distribution of assets happen if someone passes away without a WILL?)

 - If properly drafted you could be able to save lot of taxes for your inheritors.